slonigiraf/whitepaper/slonigiraf/ENG.md

 The probability for this type of tutor that only the first tutee will forget the skill is calculated similarly: $0.25 * (1 - 0.25) = 0.1875$, where $(1 - 0.25)$ represents the probability that the second tutee will retain the skill.
 The probability that only the second tutee will forget the skill is: $(1 - 0.25) * 0.25 = 0.1875$.
 Therefore, the total probability of either of the students forgets the skill is $2 * 0.1875 = 0.375$.

-The calculations for the remaining values in the "Reimbursement probability" column of Table 5 follow the same method.
+The calculations for the remaining values in the "Reimbursements' probability" column of Table 5 follow the same method.

 To determine the likelihood of a student incurring a monetary loss while acquiring a skill, due to a particular role with N reimbursements, we multiply the probability of occupying that role by the probability of the reimbursement count for that role.
 For instance, for a "tutor of 2 tutees" role that pays 1 reimbursement, the calculation is: $0.125 * 0.375 = 0.046875$.
 Adding up all the probabilities of unfavorable outcomes gives us a result that a student has a **0.629 probability** of losing money during the process of acquiring a skill.